lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 })
 ```

 That is a code snippet from one of my other blog posts.
 Yes...
-I have sinned and I am also a hypocrite.
+I have sinned, and I am also a hypocrite.
 I have failed so you can learn from my mistakes! 👩‍🏫

 Instead, it should look something like: